 - Recommendations based on the results of the study » Strategy for implementing and evaluating the recommendations, taking into consideration the contextual factors identified in the conceptual framework

-Option 2.
-The three-paper option format will include three articles of publishable quality along with (1) a separate introduction and (2) an integrative conclusions section.
+The three-paper option format will include three articles of publishable quality along with (1) a separate introduction and (2) an integrative conclusion section.
 The three papers will be written in the format required by peer-reviewed journals identified by the student and approved by their Dissertation Committee.
 Dissertation Committees may require additional documentation to assess the student’s work (e.g., extended methods section).
 This additional work should be part of the integrating documents and not the individual articles which should be of publishable length and content.
-Exception may be sought to substitute an alternate product for one of the papers.
+Exceptions may be sought to substitute an alternate product for one of the papers.
 The exception process will include approvals by the student’s Dissertation committee and the DrPH Program Directors.

 Filing the Dissertation

-To file a Dissertation, students must be registered or on approved filing fee status for the semester in which they file for fall or spring.
+To file a dissertation, students must be registered or on approved filing fee status for the semester in which they file for fall or spring.